TitanPlayz100/teti/info.md

 ***

 ## Updates
+#### v1.3.8
+- changed movement to use a precision timer (setinterval at 0ms) to be as accurate to das as possible
+- added most other kicks (code maybe stolen from tetrio)
+    - had to change tetrio's table rotation numbers
+    - (switch digits, then 1 is 4, 2 is 3, 3 is 2, 0 is 1)
+    - eg 01 was 41 (01 -> 10 -> 41)
+    - wtf was this nightmare
+- kicks include SRS, SRS+, SRS-X, NRS, ARS, ASC, TETRA-X, and none

 #### v1.3.7
 - changed randomiser to use TETR.IO's seed system
     - seeds from tetrio replays match teti's